oracle/graal/docs/reference-manual/graalvm-updater.md

 You can update the existing GraalVM installation to the most recent version with GraalVM Updater.

-For example, having GraalVM 20.x installed, update to the most recent available version with:
+For example, having GraalVM 22.x installed, update to the most recent available version with:
 ```shell
 gu upgrade
 ```

-GraalVM Updater will attempt to download the latest version of either GraalVM Enterprise or GraalVM Community Edition, if available.
+GraalVM Updater will attempt to download the latest version of either Oracle GraalVM or GraalVM Community Edition, if available.

+> Note: The upgrade will not be possible from version 21.3.5 to 21.3.5, and also from 20.3.9 to 20.3.10 because GraalVM download binaries reside on different servers.

 Consider the following aspects: